Available Academic Tools

 Munday Library: Access over a million resources, including ebooks, journal articles, specialized databases, streaming videos, images and archives.
 Explore with the library catalog, save and share collections.
 Try simple and advanced search engines.

-Data Analysis Platforms (Qualtrics, SPSS, NVivo and Excel) and Literature Review apps (Google Scholar) are accessible campus-wide.
+Data Analysis Platforms (Qualtrics, SPSS NVivo, and Excel) and Literature Review apps (Google Scholar) are accessible campus-wide.
 Get training for SPSS, NVivo, Excel and Google Scholar on LinkedIn Learning.
 Training on Qualtrics is available through the Qualtrics support site.

 Citation management application Zotero is a free, easy-to-use tool to help you collect, organize, annotate, cite, and share research.
+View our guide to Using Zotero for Citation Management.

 Social Annotation